|

 CABTS offers 46 areas of specialization, covering most areas of agriculture

-such as crop cultivation, livestock, economics and
+under the categories of crop cultivation, livestock, economics and

 agricultural engineering.
 CABTS teaches its students both through distance

+education media and face-to-face.
 Distance teaching is conducted through a

 range of media, including radio, television, audio and videotapes, video